 Our friends at FitSmallBusiness have a great “How To Make Money Flipping Houses“, Guide.

 The biggest challenge to Flipping houses in Atlanta

 Building a dream team.
 You can often find a savvy agent, but the contracting crew is what’s going to get you.
 The guide mentioned above says,

 If you’ve ever had work done on your own home, you probably know that finding great, affordable contractors can be harder than finding the abominable snowman.
 The mediocre contractors can be cheap (or not) but might not be able to get the job done to your satisfaction.
 The really great contractors are expensive and very busy.
 Ideally, you want to find a happy medium.

 It’s the biggest challenge in my mind.
-On your first flip we recommend paying for a general contractor and watching what they do and taking great notes.
-It might be worth it to take less profits and learn more on the very first one.
+On your first flip, we recommend paying for a general contractor and watching what they do and taking great notes.
+It might be worth it to take less profits and learn more about the very first one.
 As you continue to flip you’ll eventually find out that even the best contractors have bad days and you’ll be called upon to replace them or be the GC yourself.

-Getting started in flipping homes in Atlanta is a daunting, frankly almost full time task.
+Getting started in flipping homes in Atlanta is a daunting, frankly almost full-time task.
 However, if you have a clear goal and a good team of supporters around you then you can make it work.